 - Video Center

 Whether you are a parent or a guardian who has learned your child has been sexually abused, or you are an adult survivor, you need to have a clear understanding of the long-term effects of childhood sexual abuse.
 Children who have experienced sexual abuse are at increased risk for a variety of psychological issues, some of which manifest in physical ways.

 Valuing a claim and pinpointing damages is more challenging in sexual abuse cases than in other types of personal injury cases, such as car accidents or slip and fall accidents.
-Contact a California childhood sexual abuse attorney as soon as possible to learn about your options.
+Contact a San Diego childhood sexual abuse attorney as soon as possible to learn about your options.
 In the meantime, keep reading to learn about the long-term effects of childhood sexual abuse to help you understand the actual physical and emotional damages you can claim when filing suit.

 Childhood sexual abuse carries emotional trauma that can harm a person long into adulthood.
 The American Counseling Association (ACA) reports that children who have experienced sexual abuse are at increased risk for the following:

 The ACA reports depression is the number one long-term effect associated with survivors of childhood sexual abuse.
 When children are sexually abused they frequently internalize the event(s), which includes having negative thoughts about themselves throughout childhood and into adulthood.
 There is a difference between sadness and depression; markers of clinical depression in survivors of childhood sexual abuse include: